 Through a competitive proposal process involving an independent selection committee, 15 institutions have been selected to participate in the project as funded research partners.
 The institutions selected to receive funding are:

-An additional 19 universities will participate in the project as affiliate partners.
+An additional 19 universities are participating in the project as affiliate partners.

 In collaboration with: